arindamDemoz/mobileappz/README.md

 # mobileappz
-Trying to create git set up for froyofit
+Trying to create git set up for froyofit .Commit should be there.